 All this indicates the park is not in need of significant facility expansion at this time, and the plan conforms to this.
-Thus, the capacities that existing facilities provide will New facilities will be offered more as generally be maintained. additional activities within present use levels than as means to increase capacity; they will also be related to established standards of use density on an acreage basis.
+Thus, the capacities that existing facilities provide will generally be maintained.
+New facilities will be offered more as additional activities within present use levels than as means to increase capacity; they will also be related to established standards of use density on an acreage basis.

-2. District Carrying Capacity a.
+2. District Carrying Capacity

+a.
 Travertine District